Clauses are groups of words with a subject and a verb.

 Who looked happy is modifying woman.

-This is how we would diagram that sentence.
+Check out the sentence diagram of that sentence.
 Notice that the diagram shows the adjective clause connected to woman, the noun it is modifying.
+The diagram really SHOWS that these function as adjectives.
+Isn't that neat?

 These function as adverbs.